mehikmat/hadoop-install/README.md

 - Supported Internet Protocol: CDH requires IPv4.
 IPv6 is not supported.
 - SSH configuration:SSH should be configured

-####Installing CDH 5 on a Single Linux Node in Pseudo-distributed Mode
+####Installing CDH 5 YARN on a Single Linux Node in Pseudo-distributed Mode

 For development purpose, Apache Hadoop and CDH 5 components can be deployed on a single Linux node in pseudo-distributed mode.